What Factors Influence Betting Lines?

 2. Sharp Bettors

 Sharp bettors, or professional bettors, also influence betting lines.
 These individuals have extensive knowledge and use sophisticated analysis to place their bets.
-Sportsbooks monitor sharp action closely because it often indicates a more accurate prediction of the game's outcome.
+Sportsbooks monitor sharp action closely (especially top books like Pinnacle) because it often indicates a more accurate prediction of the game's outcome.

 Example: If sharp bettors place significant money on Team B early, the sportsbook might adjust the line to reflect this informed opinion, even if public money is on Team A.